nunit/docs/docs/articles/vs-test-adapter/Tips-And-Tricks.md

 Disable this by setting it to 0, which is also the default for version earlier than 3.17.0.

-There seems to have been a change in dotnet test that causes ConsoleOut=1 to no longer fully work, ConsoleOut=2 reintroduces that and is the new default value.
+There seems to have been a change in `dotnet test` that causes `ConsoleOut=1` to no longer fully work; `ConsoleOut=2` reintroduces that, and is the new default value.

 See [Issue 343](https://github.com/nunit/nunit3-vs-adapter/issues/343) for more information and discussion